Jeeto Pakistan League

 Jeeto Pakistan League (JPL) is a Pakistani Ramadan reality television game show where celebrities are seen competing with each other in an indoor game format.
 It is a special "league"-based edition of the game show, Jeeto Pakistan.
 Presented by Fahad Mustafa, it started airing from Ramadan 2020 on ARY Digital.

 Format

-A "league"-based format where teams representing six major cities Karachi, Lahore, Islamabad, Multan, Quetta and Peshawar would compete against each other, with each team led by a notable celebrity.
+A "league"-based format where teams representing seven major cities Karachi, Lahore, Islamabad, Multan, Quetta, Peshawar and Gujranwala would compete against each other, with each team led by a notable celebrity.
 Each episode also features guest celebrities supporting there favourite teams and new contestants would be drawn for each episode while maintaining social distancing due to COVID-19, and the top two teams with most points would qualify for a final play-off.
 Members of the public would be able to participate in the show through live calls.

 Teams

 The show consists of seven teams competing for grand prize.